 All other types of studies, such as cohort studies, case-control studies, observational studies, these might provide medical insight, but they don’t give you a cause and effect when it comes to treatment.

 Only time will tell, based on clinical trials, of which of these drugs will actually work for COVID, and which of them will be safe to use.
+But right now those drugs are just like the Most PROMISING drugs for Coronavirus.

 Now that we got that out of the way,lets take a look at what drugs seem the most promising, in no particular order.